What is creatine and how it works.Dosing strategies and creatine types: Creatine side effects:

 With the increasing popularity of creatine among athletes, many scientists focused their efforts on understanding the consequences of creatine supplementation.
 Consequently, since the early 1990s several hundred peer-reviewed scientific articles have appeared that have examined, or discussed, the implications of dietary supplementation with creatine monohydrate in humans and animals.

 This website consists of several sections that summarize the information gleaned from some of these studies.
-They are the Creatine FAQs, Creatine Newsletter Articles, Creatine Breakthroughs, our Creatine Guide, and Supplement Reviews.
+They are the Creatine FAQs, Creatine Articles, Creatine Breakthroughs and Updates and Supplement Reviews.
 After assimilating even a fraction of this information anyone should be able to make an educated decision concerning creatine supplementation.

 Creatine’s Side Effects: Fact or Fiction